 A Roth IRA provides generous tax breaks for retirement investing, but there are annual Roth IRA contribution limits that are affected by household income.
 These limits can change from one year to the next, and your age also affects how much you can invest.

-This limit is the maximum you can contribute.
-As the table below shows, once your income reaches a certain level, Roth IRA contribution limits decline until you’re not allowed to contribute anything.
+These limits are the maximum each person — or married couple — can contribute.
+As the table below indicates, once your income reaches a certain level, Roth IRA contribution limits decline until you’re not allowed to contribute anything.

 Calculating your phase out contributions